alanderex/organizers-rucksack/README.md

 # Pretalx Conference Suite

+Provide a simple interface to pretalx for:
+- submissions
+- speaker
+- reviews
+- handling of custom questions

+While keeping private data private.

-Pll and mangel data from pretalx to interact with other services.
+Pull and mangle data from pretalx to interact with other services.

 ## Use cases

+* Share a json to generate a website with sessions
+* Get speaker info to send tickets automatically via another platform

 ## Benefits